-The Institutional Review Board (IRB) at Chapman University is an authority that reviews, approves, denies and provides ongoing oversight of research involving human and animal subjects in in accordance with FDA regulations.
+The Institutional Review Board (IRB) at Chapman University is an authority that reviews, approves, denies and provides ongoing oversight of research involving human subjects in accordance with FDA regulations.

 The IRB is composed of 11 Full Board Members and 2 Alternate Members representing the faculty, administration and community of Chapman University.
 With backgrounds in the physical, medical and social sciences, IRB Board Members are guided by regulations and standards of practice as formulated and enforced by various government departments including the Department of Health and Human Services.

 Gaining IRB Approval

 Instructors and students preparing to conduct research requiring human or animal participation should visit the IRB Submission and Approval Process section to learn more about the requirements to earn IRB approval.

 Research is a component of many courses at Chapman including in-class exercises, out-of-class assignments, term papers and capstone projects.
 While these often include some measure of research methodology, they may not constitute research that warrants oversight by the IRB.
 All faculty, staff and students at Chapman University conducting research involving human subjects as defined in 45 CFR 46.102 must submit their research protocol to the Institutional Review Board for review and approval prior to commencing the project.
 In order to assist investigators in deciding whether a planned activity constitutes research involving human subjects, the following federal definitions of research and human subject are provided:

 - Research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.

 - Human Subject means a living individual about whom an investigator (whether professional or student) conducting research obtains: